-Best described as a cross between a croissant and French toast, this fig pistachio bostock is a sweet treat that is best enjoyed warm, fresh from the oven.
+Best described as a cross between a croissant and French toast, fig pistachio bostock is a sweet treat that is best enjoyed warm, fresh from the oven.

 Earlier this year, I shared this orange almond bostock.